2014 Season Launching On February 27th!

 With the new Giving Tree program, Gen C members can now choose where their conservation dollars are being used.
-Will it be a viewing platform at Kankakee Sands?
-Will it be a fire truck for prescribed burns?
-Will it be a botanical survey?
-You decide!

 The Generation Conservation (Gen C) Giving Tree is a new project which gives conservation-minded people in their 20s, 30s, and 40s the opportunity to engage directly in the work of The Nature Conservancy in Indiana.
 Giving Tree members will have the opportunity to meet Conservancy staff and see their work first-hand, learning more about Indiana forests, prairies, and wetlands.